neilthomass/Inte/snippets/stripe/snippet.md

-# Stripe Integration

-> **Complete payment processing integration with Stripe.
-Handle customers, charges, and payment methods securely in your Node.js application.**
+Complete payment processing integration with Stripe.
+Handle customers, charges, and payment methods securely in your Node.js application.

 Install package: